 If you’re going for a casual look, allow your foundational beds to curve gently, and create some divergence in shape on either side of your focal point.

-Your selections for both beds should generally be similar, but you can experiment with ordering the two areas slightly differently—as long as they harmonize in terms of color, shape, and mass.
+Your selections for both foundation and planting beds should generally be similar, but you can experiment with ordering the two areas slightly differently—as long as they harmonize in terms of color, shape, and mass.
 For formal styles, plantings should appear as mirror images bordering the entryway and be set in straight, unwavering rows.

 Ancillary beds are those that flank sidewalks, walkways, or your yard’s perimeter—or those that simply float in the middle of your lawn or ground cover to surround trees or other points of visual interest.